texttheater/produce/README.md

     optional arguments:
-      -h, --help            show this help message and exit -B, --always-build    Unconditionally build all targets
+      -h, --help            show this help message and exit -B, --always-build    Unconditionally build all specified targets and their dependencies
+      -b, --always-build-specified
+                            Unconditionally build all specified targets, but treat their dependencies normally (only build if out of date)
       -d, --debug           Print debugging information.
 Give this option multiple times for more information.
-      -f FILE, --file FILE  Use FILE as a Producefile -j JOBS, --jobs JOBS  Specifies the number of jobs (recipes) to run simultaneously.
+      -f FILE, --file FILE  Use FILE as a Producefile -j JOBS, --jobs JOBS  Specifies the number of jobs (recipes) to run simultaneously
-      -n, --dry-run         Print status messages, but do not run recipes -s, --silent          Don't print the commands that are executed -u FILE, --pretend-up-to-date FILE
+      -n, --dry-run         Print status messages, but do not run recipes -u FILE, --pretend-up-to-date FILE
                             Do not rebuild FILE or its dependencies (unless they are also depended on by other targets) even if out of